cechandler/dissertation-paper/dissertation/source/00_front_matter.md

 I extend my deepest gratitude to my former teacher, current colleague, and close friend, Dr. Benjamin Broening.
 He has been a constant source of wisdom and has provided invaluable advice, guidance, and been an advocate for me in countless ways.

 Finally, I would like to thank my family and friends for their unwavering support of my musical and academic pursuits.
-Most importantly, I wish to acknowledge the support and sacrifice of my wife and constant companion, Amy Chandler.
-I dedicate this dissertation to her and our two beautiful children, Brandon Emerson Chandler and Elise Marie Chandler.
+Most importantly, I wish to acknowledge the support and sacrifice of my wife and constant companion, Amy Chandler, and our two beautiful children, Brandon Emerson Chandler and Elise Marie Chandler.

 \newpage